johannesugb/johannesugb.github.io/_posts/2021-06-18-setting-up-a-proper-vulkan-projection-matrix.md

 {: .center}
 [![Clip Space, Normalized Device Coordinates, and Framebuffer Space in Vulkan](/assets/images/vulkan-spaces.png)](/assets/images/vulkan-spaces.png)

 _Figure 2:_ The spaces which Vulkan works with and performs fixed-function operations in are all assumed to be given in a right-handed coordinate system with matching axes orientations.
 While clip space coordinates are given in homogeneous space, normalized device coordinates only contain primitives within the unit cube from $(-1, -1, 0)^T$ to $(1, 1, 1)^T$.
 Framebuffer space's x and y coordinates range from $ [0..w) $ and $[0..h)$, with $w$ referring to the framebuffer's horizontal resolution, and $h$ referring to the framebuffer's vertical resolution.
-The $z$ coordinates refer to depth values in $[0,1]$ range.
+The z coordinates refer to depth values in $[0,1]$ range.

 ### Into View Space